 - You may reserve tickets online but there are no cost savings in doing so.

-- Note that ice go karting is extra at $4.35 + tax for 4 minutes
+- Ice go karting used to be an extra at $4.35 + tax for 4 minutes but it appears they don’t have this anymore.

 - You obviously want to dress for the winter temperatures here so make sure you have your layers but also have a good jacket and snow pants.